-Read through for an in-depth breakdown of the individual campaign report!
-An overall campaign report will appear on your dashboard when you send a campaign using “overall” tracking.
+Read through for an in-depth breakdown of the overall sent email report!
+An overall sent email report will appear on your dashboard when you send an email using “overall” tracking.

 Subject: The subject heading you used for the communication within Outlook.

-Delivered: The time your first email was delivered (REMINDER: Overall Campaigns will blast the entire email list immediately after sending and each recipient will receive it at the same time).
+Delivered: The time your first email was delivered (REMINDER: Overall Emails will blast the entire email list immediately after sending and each recipient will receive it at the same time).

 View Email: This allows you to view the HTML file you sent as part of your communication.

 Sent by: The ContactMonkey user that clicked “send and track” on the email.